R-N-Wata/WeatherorNot/README.md

     </code>
 </pre>

-<p>Additionally, this could be added per function block, so you turn on strict mode solely for that function or more commonly - added globally, so you turn on strict mode for your entire program.</p>
+Additionally, this could be added per function block, so you turn on strict mode solely for that function or more commonly - added globally, so you turn on strict mode for your entire program.

 <h2>Surveying JS</h2>